 The document is organized as follows.

 In Section 2 we introduce the notion of the Structured Chunk for storing chunks composed of arbitrary variable-size sections and the notion of the Filtered Structured Chunk for storing filtered versions of the sections composing a structured chunk.
 These new storage paradigms will be used initially for storing sparse data in HDF5.
-In the future the new paradigms will allow us to store not only sparse data, but also HDF5 variable-length data in both dense and sparse data sets, and non-homogeneous arrays inimal further modifications.
+In the future, the new paradigms will allow us to store not only sparse data, but also HDF5 variable-length data in both dense and sparse data sets, and non-homogeneous arrays.
+Minimal further modifications will be required.

-In Section we introduce extension to the existing dataset header message, Data Layout Message and new Structured Chunk Filter Pipeline Message to enable storage of non-filtered and filtered structured chunks.
+In Section 3 we introduce extension to the existing dataset header message, Data Layout Message and new Structured Chunk Filter Pipeline Message to enable storage of non-filtered and filtered structured chunks.

-In Section 4 we outline the extensions to the current chunk indexing to support non-filtered and filtered tructured hunks.
+In Section 4 we outline the extensions to the current chunk indexing schemas to support non-filtered and filtered structured chunks.

 Section 5 is currently reserved for documenting recommendations after proposal acceptance.